Quantum-Enhanced LLM Efficient Fine Tuning: Methods

 The core of quantum neural networks lies in their ability to leverage the superposition and entanglement of quantum states, enabling efficient representation of high-dimensional features in Hilbert space.
-Assuming input data $ x \in \mathbb{R}^n $ is encoded as a quantum state $ |\psi(x)\rangle $, the system evolves into a new quantum state $ |\phi(x)\rangle $ after a series of quantum gate operations.
-By measuring $ |\phi(x)\rangle $, a classical output $ y \in \mathbb{R}^m $ can be obtained.
-This process can be described by the following formula:
+We designed a highly expressive QNN, in which an input vector \textit{$ x \in \mathbb{R}^n $} is assigned to a quantum state \textit{$ |\psi(x)\rangle $} via angle embedding using $R_Y$ gates: